davidebersani/davidebersani.github.io/index.markdown

 Following some specific projects I worked on

 **Development of asynchronous REST API to expose inference endpoint with microservices and task queues** Development of microservices that expose REST API to trigger inference.
-AI models are loaded dinamically into the microservices.
+AI models are loaded dinamically into the microservices.<br>
-Microservices developed in Python, using Flask (stack ngnix + uWSGI + Flask) and FastAPI (with uvicorn).
+Microservices developed in Python, using Flask (stack ngnix + uWSGI + Flask) and FastAPI (with uvicorn).<br>
-Celery was used as task queue implementation, with SQS as broker.
+Celery was used as task queue implementation, with SQS as broker.<br>
-Deployed on Kubernetes.
+Deployed on Kubernetes.  <br>

 **Monitoring of microservices application and AI model performances** Implemented application monitoring for microservices application, with distributed tracing, log aggregation and metrics.
 Data exposed on CloudWatch with custom dashboards and log queries.
 CloudWatch alarms used to monitor status of microservices.